 - No parking is allowed on the M3 and doing so will result in you being ticketed or even being towed away.
 Don’t take that risk.

 - No littering!
-As part of our #gogreen waste management campaign, we have a zero tolerance approach to littering.
+We have a zero tolerance approach to littering.
 That includes littering by athletes and spectators.
 Please use one of the many bins provided along the route.

 - While you are welcome to pack a picnic and make a day of it, please note that you are not allowed to bring a braai, skottel or gas stove.